aak29/Demo1/README.md

 # Demo1
-THis is a demonstration of Github
+This is a demonstration of Github
+Somewhere beyond the stars, Ucle Al
+Conquered a mighty empire with fire and blood
+The wretched remnants still celbrate those days of power and glory